eugenia1984/english/glossary.md

 ##  <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> P

 - **places around here** refers to locations in the nearby vicinity or area.

+- **previous job**: is the work you did before your current or most recent position.

 ---